turingschool/front-end-curriculum/projects/module-3/niche-audience.md

 * Project board link
 * Repo link
 * 2 separate user personas describing people in your niche audience (can wait until after the user persona lesson)

+### Weekend PR review
+Before the weekend, you'll be assigned a PR buddy.
+Over the weekend, tag each other in a review that you'd like some eyes on (hopefully a PR for something that involves the learning goals of this project).
+Plan to spend about 20 minutes deep-diving into your buddy's code, asking questions, proposing refactors, and just generally discussing the code with one another.

 ## Evals